-The portfolio is focused on secured Credit Assets.
+The portfolio is focused on secured asset based Credit Assets.
 These are loans to counterparties that benefit from two forms of protection:

-- The Company has security over the underlying loan portfolios for many deals meaning that it has the right to realise the collateral to cover any shortfall on its loans - The Company has seniority over other creditors and equity holders for many deals meaning that other counterparties bear the first loss from any underperformance before the Company.
+- The Company has security over the underlying asset portfolios that generate the cash flow for the borrowers.
+Honeycomb can realise the collateral (sell or run off) to cover any shortfall on its loan. - The Company has seniority over other creditors and equity holders for many deals meaning that other counterparties bear the first loss from any underperformance before the Company.

 The resilience of the portfolio through this challenging year demonstrates the strategy of selecting only the assets that meet the strict risk adjusted returns criteria and maintaining strong credit quality.
-The portfolio is composed of two types of deal: